chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Total Pressure Drop
 ~~~~~~~~~~~~~~~~~~~

-We show the data about pressure drop, which is a very important value for the fluidization phenomena.
+Here, we show the simulated pressure drop.

-This graph illustrates the variation of pressure drop from 1s to 5s.
+This graph illustrates the variation of pressure drop from 1 second to 5 seconds.
 We can see the pressure oscillation which is caused by the bubbly state.

 .. image:: images/pressure_drop.png
     :alt: Pressure drop as a function of time